 A primary goal of the CNIE-RCIÉ Conference is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status and religion (or lack thereof).
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, gender identity and expression, age, ability, ethnicity, race, socioeconomic status and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in the conference, as well as the consequences for unacceptable behaviour.
 We invite all those who participate in the CNIE-RCIÉ Conference to help us create safe and positive experiences for everyone.

 A supplemental goal of this Code of Conduct is to increase citizenship in the CNIE-RCIÉ community by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.